 In its 10th anniversary this year, the Lū’au performance is one of our oldest traditions here at Soka.
-The club which spearheads it every year is called, “Ka Pilina Ho’olokahi,” which means “the coming together in harmony for peace” in the Hawaiian language.
+The club which spearheads it every year is called “Ka Pilina Ho’olokahi” which, according to their facebook page, means “the coming together in harmony for peace” in the Hawaiian language.

-So, when people ask me about the Lū’au or Hawai’i, I’m met with conflicting feelings.
-It touches me that people are so dedicated to planning and executing an event meant to celebrate a place I care for and want to protect.
-However, when people ask me about the Lū’au, I can’t help but think of my own experiences in Waikīkī, where I would pick up my cousins after their shifts working at “lū’aus.”
-After working in the tourism industry since I was 14, I’ve become critical of its mechanisms.
-In this article, I hope to unpack our involvement in Hawaii’s history of colonization, cultural extraction, and commercialization by tourism developers.
+So, when people ask me about the lūʻau or Hawaiʻi, I’m met with conflicting feelings.
+It touches me that people are so dedicated to planning and executing an event meant to celebrate a place I care for- however, when people ask me about the lūʻau, I can’t help but think of my own experiences in Waikīkī, where I would pick up my cousins after their shifts working at “Hawaiian Luaus and Dinner Cruise.”
+In my own experience, after working in the tourism industry since I was 14, I’ve become critical of its mechanisms.
+In this article, I hope to unpack our involvement in Hawaiʻi’s history of colonization, cultural extraction, and commercialization by tourism developers.

 Activist, author, poet, and Professor of Hawaiian Studies at the University of Hawai’i, Haunani-Kay Trask, wrote the essay “‘Lovely Hula Hands’: Corporate Tourism and the Prostitution of Hawaiian Culture,” which delineated the cultural commodification mechanized by tourist industries she witnessed as a Native Hawaiian woman.
-She provides her analysis placed amongst the backdrop of the linguistic genocide, land theft, and unjust annexation to statehood Native Hawaiian people faced.
-Trask posits that the tourism industry extracts and commercializes Hawai’i and Hawaiian culture into a consumable and often times sexualized fantasy.
+She provides her analysis placed amongst the backdrop of the linguistic genocide, land theft, and an illegal annexation to statehood Native Hawaiian people faced.
+Trask posits that the tourism industry extracts and commercializes Hawai’i and Hawaiian culture into a consumable and often sexualized fantasy.
 She writes, “To most Americans, then, Hawai’i is theirs: to use, to take, and, above all, to fantasize about long after the experience….
-Just five hours away by plane from California, Hawai’i is a thousand light years away in fantasy.
-Mostly a state of mind, Hawai’i is the image of escape from the rawness and violence of daily American Life.”
-In her essay, Trask argues that these fantasy-based images of Hawai’i strip it of its political history, culture, language, and people.
+Just five hours away by plane from California, Hawai’i is a thousand light-years away in fantasy.
+Mostly a state of mind, Hawaiʻi is the image of escape from the rawness and violence of daily American Life.”
+In her essay, Trask argues that these fantasy-based images of Hawaiʻi strip it of its political history, culture, language, and people.

 Other scholars such as Gregory Pōmaika’i, a Ph.D. student at UC San Diego with interests in the Hawaiian diaspora in Las Vegas, Nevada, militarism, and queer Indigenous relations of off-island resurgence, responded to @haymakana’s thread with their own.

-Pōmaika’i later goes on to stress the importance of solidarity, rather than extraction, when it comes to showing up for indigenous folk.
-As settlers within a system of settler-colonialism, which automatically defers to our protection rather than indigenous folk, how are we showing up for them?
+Pōmaika’i later goes on to stress the importance of solidarity, rather than extraction, when it comes to showing up for Native Hawaiians.
+As settlers within a system of settler-colonialism, are we existing in models of solidarity or extraction?
 Are we still following outdated models of racism and settler-colonialism where we are only assessing our liability based on our conscious prejudices and attitudes?
-Or are we critically evaluating our involvement within systems which subjugate others based on race and class?
+Or are we critically evaluating our involvement within systems which subjugate others based on race, class, and gender?